-Published January 15, 2020 By Adam Lowenstein
+Published January 15, 2020, Authored by Dr. Adam Lowenstein

 Headaches are a common occurrence among adults of all ages.
 The World Health Organization reports that an estimated 50 million adults worldwide are affected by some type of headache disorder, in which painful symptoms occur regularly.
 A wide variety of nervous system conditions are encompassed within the term “headache disorder.”
 The two most common types of pain include tension headaches and migraines.
 Here, we discuss how to identify which type of headache you may have.